TenthPres/TouchPointScripts/README.md

 - [**Scheduler**](Scheduler) - A few scripts to fill gaps in getting data out of the Volunteer Scheduler.

+- [**Scheduler Syncer**](SchedulerSyncer) - Volunteers can sign up in the scheduler, and then automatically be made leaders of the involvements where they actually serve.

 - [**Vital Stats Widget** *With Bars!*](VitalStatsWidget) - Add a subtle bar chart to your Vital Stats widget.

 ## Tools Under Development